- Ear, Nose and Throat

 - Gynae Oncology

 Tim’s first exposure to anaesthesia was in 1992 as a junior doctor working in a busy English hospital.
-In those two years, excellent teaching and unimaginable long working hours proved a sound grounding for him in the speciality.
+During that time excellent teaching and unimaginably long working hours provided a sound grounding for him in the speciality.
 He was awarded the UK’s Diploma in Anaesthetics in 1993.

 He subsequently worked for many years as an intensive care specialist at the Royal Adelaide Hospital and in several private hospitals.
-For 13 years he worked with the RAH retrieval service chalking up over 200 missions transporting the critical ill from remote locations back to Adelaide.
-This extensive experience lead to his appointment as a State Aeromedical Consultant with responsibility for managing major incidents, advising rural GP’s on emergency management, prioritising and organising state aircraft assets.
-Tim was also responsible for organising the retieval of Australian citizens from overseas and was involved in the transfer of Bali bombing victims in 2002.
+For 13 years he also worked with the RAH retrieval service chalking up over 200 missions transporting the critical ill from remote locations back to Adelaide.
+This extensive experience lead to his appointment as a State Aeromedical Consultant with responsibility for managing major incidents, advising rural GP’s on emergency management, and prioritising and organising aircraft assets.
+Tim was also responsible for organising the retrieval of Australian citizens from overseas and was involved in the transfer of Bali bombing victims in 2002.